Code-Switching without Switching: Language Agnostic End-to-End Speech Translation: Acknowledgements

 \section{Acknowledgements}

+We want to thank Ngoc Quan Pham for providing his framework NMTGMinor to train our systems.
 The projects on which this paper is based were funded by the Federal Ministry of Education and Research (BMBF) of Germany under the numbers 01IS18040A (OML) and 01EF1803B (RELATER).